 - QC (Quality Control) which is the implementation of the testing process like a case description, searching, and establishing defects;

-We asked quality assurance experts who work at our software development company to review in detail the QA process, QA requirements, and quality assurance testing methodology.
+We asked quality assurance experts who work in our software development team to review in detail the QA software testing process and explain why the QA testing services are necessary for any software development project.

 Indeed, can’t developers test products themselves?

 Five to six years ago, this issue was widely debated in IT communities.
-But in 2021 it’s clear that quality testers will not be out of work.
-Testing should be carried out by qualified specialists.
+But in 2022, it’s clear that a software testing services company will not be out of work.
+Testing in IT should be carried out by qualified specialists.

-So, what does a quality assurance specialist do?
+So, what is QA testing?
+What do quality assurance specialists do?

 - They check all interactions between different pieces of code and environments which are not part of the program that they have built themselves;